Salzstange-app/Homeflix/README.md

 # Homeflix

+Homeflix is a Jellyfin-Server thats on Docker localy runs.

+## Overview

+    1. U need any Linux distrubation on Windows it doesent work for now.
-U need something to get nzb files and something like Usenet
+    2. U need something to get NZB Movie/TV-Shows files.

-Its only work for Linux
+    3. U need Usenet

 ## Run Locally